-This Skinceuticals review found that according to their webpage, the brand’s products are made in the USA.
+According to their webpage, I found that the brand’s products are made in the USA.

 Is Skinceuticals vegan and cruelty-free?

 In an official statement released by the brand, Skinceuticals does not test on animals.
-They do not offer any vegan formulas on their website.
+At the time of writing this Skinceuticals review, they do not offer any vegan formulas on their website.

 What is Skinceuticals’ Shipping Policy?

 Depending on how much you spend, shipping costs will differ for every order.
-For instance, purchases that range within a $1 to $100 spending amount will result in a $6 delivery fee.
+For instance, purchases that range within a $1 to $100 spending amount will have a $6 delivery fee.